Frequent Questions about the Environmental Education Grants Program

 No. An applicant does not have to have an Indirect Cost Rate Agreement in place when they apply for a grant.
-Applicants can begin the negotiations for an Indirect Cost Rate Agreement at the same time that they apply for a grant to this program, or within 90 days of the date of an award of a grant under this solicitation.
-However, recipients are not allowed to seek reimbursement for indirect costs until an approved indirect cost rate is obtained.
+Applicants can begin the negotiations for an Indirect Cost Rate Agreement, request an extension of an IDC rate, or request a regulatory exception to use the 10% de minimus rate, at the same time that they apply for a grant to this program.
+However, recipients are not allowed to seek reimbursement for indirect costs until an approved indirect cost rate, as described in Section 6.1 of EPA’s Indirect Cost Policy, is obtained.

 What if I don’t have an Indirect Cost Rate Agreement?

-If an applicant does not have an Indirect Cost Rate Agreement with the government, what costs cannot be included in their proposed budget?
+If an applicant does not have an Indirect Cost Rate Agreement with their cognizant Federal agency and does not intend to propose one prior to their grant application submission, what costs cannot be included in their proposed budget?